How much does a tree removal cost in Seattle, WA?

 | South Seattle / Renton / Kent | More competitive pricing; fewer steep-slope premiums; $65–$80/hr; SDCI permit still required; EAB monitoring increasingly important. |

-How to Control Tree Removal Costs in Seattle
+How to Keep Costs Down in Seattle, Washington

 - Pull the SDCI tree removal permit before requesting contractor bids — permit approval takes 2–8 weeks; contractors cannot begin without it, and permit status directly affects scheduling and pricing.